iShape-Rust/iOverlay/README.md

 ].to_vec();

 let clip = [
-    // Define the clip polygon (a slightly shifted) F64Point::new(-5.0, -5.0),
+    // Define the clip polygon (a slightly shifted square) F64Point::new(-5.0, -5.0),
     F64Point::new(-5.0, 15.0),
     F64Point::new(15.0, 15.0),